isaccanedo/fineract/README.md

 * Nós usamos [SLF4J](http://www.slf4j.org) como nossa API de registro.
 * Nunca, jamais, use `System.out` and `System.err` or `printStackTrace()` anywhere, but always `LOG.info()` or `LOG.error()` instead.
 * Use placeholder (`LOG.error("Could not... details: {}", something, exception)`) and never String concatenation (`LOG.error("Could not... details: " + something, exception)`)
-* Which Log Level is appropriate?
+* Qual nível de registro é apropriado?
   * `LOG.error()` should be used to inform an "operator" running Fineract who supervises error logs of an unexpected condition.
 This includes technical problems with an external "environment" (e.g. can't reach a database), and situations which are likely bugs which need to be fixed in the code.
 They do NOT include e.g. validation errors for incoming API requests - that is signaled through the API response - and does (should) not be logged as an error.
 (Note that there is no _FATAL_ level in SLF4J; a "FATAL" event should just be logged as an _ERROR_.)
   * `LOG.warn()` should be using sparingly.
 Make up your mind if it's an error (above) - or not!
   * `LOG.info()` can be used notably for one-time actions taken during start-up.
 It should typically NOT be used to print out "regular" application usage information.
 The default logging configuration always outputs the application INFO logs, and in production under load, there's really no point to constantly spew out lots of information from frequently traversed paths in the code about what's going on.
 (Metrics are a better way.)  `LOG.info()` *can* be used freely in tests though.